msv-lab/f1x/README.md

 To address overfitting, f1x allows to ***prioritize*** patches.
 It assigns a cost (a rational number) to each patch and searches for a patch with the lowest cost.
 For example, if both `p3` and `p6` pass all the tests, but `cost(p6) < cost(p3)`, then f1x outputs `p6` as the result.

+More information about the algorithm is available in the following publications:

+Test-equivalence Analysis for Automatic Patch Generation Sergey Mechtaev, Xiang Gao, Shin Hwei Tan, Abhik Roychoudhury TOSEM 2018

 ## Documentation ##

 To install f1x, you can either use [our docker image](doc/Docker.md) or [build it from source](doc/BuildFromSource.md).